Qatar Museums: Qatar Indonesia 2023

 The 2023 Year of Culture was officially launched in March at the Museum of Islamic Art in Doha.
-Alongside the launch the Qatar International Food Festival featured an variety of Indonesian food, as well as several events in cooperation with the Indonesian company Javara.
+Alongside the launch the Qatar International Food Festival featured a variety of Indonesian food, as well as several events in cooperation with the Indonesian company Javara.
 In preparation for the YOC the Museum of Islamic Art (MIA) hosted an exhibition with east Asian artifacts found in a sunk ship from 970 in two galleries.

 In February the Indonesian Embassy hosted an event focusing on the traditional sport of Pencak Silat, which blends spiritual, mental and artistic aspects into a martial art form.
 The Qatar-Indonesia Horseback Archery Friendship competition was also held in February at the Al Samira Riding School.
 The Katara Opera House performed the "Hayati: Panji Searching for the Essence of Love" play at the end of May, depicting an Indonesian folklore tale about the essence of life.
 As part of the initiative Qatari chefs Noof Al Marri and Hassan Al Ibrahim visited four destinations in Indonesia to test various ethnic dishes as well as street foods and to be taught about traditional cooking techniques by local residents.
 The tour concluded at the Ubud Food Festival, where the two chefs were guests of honour.
 The exhibition "Growing Kopi, Drinking Qahwa" was opened at the National Museum of Qatar in October as part of the program, focusing on the coffee culture of the countries.
+The programme also included a volunteer mission by YOC and QMs' Community Service section, sending volunteers and artists to the SMKN 1 Rota Bayat School in Indonesia.

 Qatar Morocco 2024

 The Qatar Morocco Year of Culture started in February 2024 at the Museum of Islamic Art with the opening of Berber Jewelry Collection exhibition.
 The exhibition consisted of over 200 items and it was the first time the jewelry collection was showcased outside of Morocco.
 The Katara Prize for Manuscripts and Archaeological Sites, hosted by the Katara Cultural Village, was launched in March 2024.
 The competition focuses on manuscript and archaeological research of a single country each year, with the inaugural year focusing on Morocco due to the ongoing year of culture.
 The Mathaf also showcases several galleries of Moroccan artworks and the 3-2-1 Olympic Museum highlights Moroccan athletes.
 The Dar Al Maghreb Pavilion was opened in the MIA Park in August 2024 and contains four areas showcasing various aspects of Moroccan history and culture.
 The NMoQ’s Jiwan restaurant collaborated with the Moroccan La Mamounia hotel in April 2024 and served Moroccan cuisine, while the MIA held lectures about Morocco's archaeological history in November.
 From November 2024 to January 2025 the MIA also hosted the "Crafting Design Futures" exhibition, showcasing works from nine Morocco and Qatar based artists.
+MIA also presented Splendours of the Atlas: A Voyage Through Morocco's Heritage from November 2024 to March 2025.